Edwin-Chan/EE451FinalProject/README.md

 - `lzw_serial_decode`, `lzw_standard_decode`, `lzw_parallel_decode`: Performs decoding for the corresponding compression algorithm.
 Usage: `./[decode_exec] input_filename output_filename`
 - `data`: Folder that contains the test data.
 Currently contains a sample input with a single sentence, and a text version of the English Bible.
 - `log`: Statistics of execution, if run with `run.sh`.
+- `data-plot`: Complete statistics of the experiment in Excel format, with plots of typical runtime and compression rates.
 - `source.cpp`: initial source code for LZW compression and decompression.
 Used as a reference.
 - `source_MPI.cpp`: initial souce code for standard parallelization of LZW.
 Use as a reference.
 - `Makefile`, `.gitignore`: control files for the repo and compilation.